Guides, Field Notes & Stories.

 6. Dignity is non-negotiable

 Direct does not need to mean harsh.
 High standards do not require humiliation.
-Those are different things, and people confuse them all the time.

 7. Compassion and clear standards belong together